 The balance can be tipped in your favor with something as simple as giving a backstory to a picture.
 People love it.

-In my case, as a wildlife artist, I can tell my customer about going on safari to see the wild animal I used as my subject.
+In my case, as a wildlife artist, I can tell my customer about going on a safari to see the wild animal I used as my subject.
 Now instead of being just a pleasant picture, it takes on a romance.
 All manner of images spring to mind of faraway lands and exotic adventures.

 They got to meet and chat to the guy that traveled there, captured the moment, made the drawing, and offered it for sale.
 Now they’ve got a story to tell back home.
 It’s far more authentic and interesting than having just another picture.